catppuccin/gnome-terminal/README.md

 ```
 3. In Gnome Terminal, open `Edit -> Preferences`, and enable the profile for the theme you want.

+### Uninstall

+1. Make sure the `gsettings` and `python3` commands are available on your system.
+2. Execute the `./uninstall.py` script after cloning the repository.

 ## 💝 Thanks to

 - [winston](https://github.com/nekowinston)